jaysoo/jaysoo.ca/_posts/2016-01-13-functional-programming-little-ideas.markdown

 Before we begin exploring functional programming concepts, let's take a look at our sample problem - a YouTube search.

-The YouTube search app will allow the user to type in search terms to an input box.
+The YouTube search app will allow the user to type in search terms into an input box.
 As the user types, video results will appear below the input box.

 ![](/images/fp-yt.gif)